-We estimate that a significant fraction of commuters on the London underground do not travel their optimal route.
-Consequently, a tube strike (which forced many commuters to experiment with new routes) taught commuters about the existence of superior journeys -- bringing about lasting changes in behaviour.
-This effect is stronger for commuters who live in areas where the tube map is more distorted, thereby pointing towards the importance of informational imperfections.
-We argue that the information produced by the strike improved network-efficiency.
-Search costs are unlikely to explain the suboptimal behaviour.
-Instead, individuals seem to under-experiment in normal times, as a result of which constraints can be welfare-improving.
+We present evidence that a significant fraction of commuters on the London underground do not travel on their optimal route.
+We show that a strike on the underground, which forced many commuters to experiment with new routes, brought lasting changes in behavior.
+This effect is stronger for commuters who live in areas where the underground map is more distorted, which points to the importance of informational imperfections.
+Information resulting from the strike improved network efficiency.
+Search costs alone are unlikely to explain the suboptimal behavior.